-How You Can Tell Stories to Stand Out You’re just about to throw in the towel.
-As any B2B business should, you’re doing everything by the book: you’ve published tons of marketing content, you implemented blogging, you’re using email automation, you’re scraping for comments on your Facebook company page, and at this point, read hundreds
+How You Can Use B2B Storytelling to Stand Out You’re just about to throw in the towel.
+As any B2B business should, you’re doing everything by the book: you’ve published tons of marketing content, you implemented blogging, you’re using email automation, you’re scraping for comments on your Facebook company page, and at this point, read

-How You Can Tell Stories to Stand Out
+How You Can Use B2B Storytelling to Stand Out

 You’re just about to throw in the towel.
 As any B2B business should, you’re doing everything by the book: you’ve published tons of marketing content, you implemented blogging, you’re using email automation, you’re scraping for comments on your Facebook company page, and at this point, read hundreds of articles for “best practices” for lead generation.
 You’re frustrated.
 After all, how can a B2B business stand out from the competition on social media and elsewhere?
 What more can be done?